per1234/EtherEvent/README.md

 EventGhost is a free open source automation tool for Windows http://eventghost.com TCP Events EventGhost plugin by miljbee - improved network event sender/receiver: http://www.eventghost.org/forum/viewtopic.php?p=16803 - allows sending events to multiple IP addresses

+Receive Port: the port to receive events on is initially set to 1024 it can be changed in EtherEvent.cpp by modifying the value of receivePort

 Usage:

 EtherEvent etherEvent() - Declare the EtherEvent class.
 You can use any name you like in place of etherEvent.